reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 #### Test Greetings

-Next we can start writing our Cypress tasks using `cy.task()` function.
+Next, we can start writing our Cypress tasks using `cy.task()` function.
 So consider if the test is to see a casual greeting header, we can simply write:

 ```javascript
 before(() => {